Welcome to Pagosa Springs, Colorado! We are located in

 I'm continuing my pursuit of "the last one".
 I came very close when I

-lived in Alaska (ex-WL7M) with 313 of 338 countries.
+lived in Alaska (ex-WL7M) with 313 countries.
 Now that I've

 moved to Pagosa Springs, I've had to start all over again!
 So far, I've